 Any policy of the Ottawa Humane Society that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

 All staff are responsible to be familiar with this document, to uphold its principles and adhere to its terms.

-The Director: Operations is responsible for receiving feedback, acknowledging its receipt, collating the information and forwarding the results and recommendations to the Executive Director and government.
+The Director: Central Services is responsible for receiving feedback, acknowledging its receipt, collating the information and forwarding the results and recommendations to the President and CEO and government.

-The Manager: Finance and Administration is responsible for ensuring that all employment processes follow accessibility requirements and that all staff who require training receive it in the timelines specified in this policy.
+The Manager: Human Resources is responsible for ensuring that all employment processes follow accessibility requirements and that all staff who require training receive it in the timelines specified in this policy.

-The Executive Director is responsible for ensuring the overall adherence to this policy.
+The President and CEO is responsible for ensuring the overall adherence to this policy.